bsl546/energym/docs/index.rst

 ================================

-Energym is a calibrated open source building simulation library designed for the control community to test climate control and energy mangement strategies on buildings in a systematic and reproducible way.
+Energym is an open source building simulation library designed for the control community to test climate control and energy mangement strategies on buildings in a systematic and reproducible way.
 Energym includes a number of building models that are calibrated on site data and defines standard metrics, quantifying the objective to be reached and allowing a standardized comparison between different controllers and publications.

 The  library offers an intuitive interface to a variety of building models, similar to the one popularized by the `Gym <https://gym.openai.com/>`_ used in the robotic control community.
 Energym relies on the `functional mockup interface (FMI) <https://fmi-standard.org/>`_ standard in order to support models generated in multiple modelling languages easily.
 It currently includes seven models developed in `Modelica <https://www.modelica.org/>`_ and `EnergyPlus <https://energyplus.net/>`_  as well as specific classes for simulating weather forecasts and appliances consumption figures.